Kislingbury

 Kislingbury is a village in Northamptonshire, England, about 4 mi west of Northampton town centre, and close to junctions 15A and 16 of the M1 motorway.

+Etymology

-The villages name origin is uncertain.
+The village's name origin is uncertain.
 'At the gravelly-place fortification' or perhaps, 'at the fortification of Cysel's people'.

 Demographics

 2001 census data shows 1,221 people resident in the Parish Council area consisting of 591 males and 630 females, in 497 household of which 79.5% were owner occupied or being purchased with a mortgage.
 At the 2011 census the population had increased to 1,237.